puresyntax71/blog/php-coder-codesniffer-osx.md

 ### Coder

 Installation of Coder is pretty much straightforward.
 Everything needed is [here](https://www.drupal.org/node/1419988).
 I've installed it using `drush`.

-You'll then need to register the sniffs by invoking `phpcs --config-set installed_paths $HOME/.drush/coder/coder_sniffer`.
+After installating Coder, you'll need to register the sniffs by invoking `phpcs --config-set installed_paths $HOME/.drush/coder/coder_sniffer`.
 Otherwise; you can do `phpcs --standard=path/to/sniffs/Drupal -- /path/to/file` to do the syntax check.

 **Note:** PHPCS 1.x works with Coder 7.x-2.x while PHPCS 2.x works with Coder 8.x-2.x ([source](https://www.drupal.org/node/2342611)).
 I've installed Coder 8.x-2.x which also works with Drupal 7 modules.

+There's a lot more you can do with PHPCS.
+One that I find useful is `phpcbf`.
+More usage examples [here](https://www.drupal.org/node/1587138).